UPDATED

 8. What is it?

-9. What are the consequences of compassion fatigue?
+9. What are the consequences if you’re affected?

 10. How can you tell if you have it?

-11. What can you do if you suspect compassion fatigue?
+11. What can you do if you suffer from it?

 Most people who choose a career in health care do so because they are passionate about helping others.
 They want to be at the patient’s bedside, they want to cure illnesses, they want to make lives better.
 There is nothing better, right?